Professor of Anthropology

 Contact Jeffrey Cole: firstname.lastname@example.org

-Cole's research explores varied aspects of migration, with a focus on Italy.
-His first book, A New Racism in Europe: A Sicilian Ethnography, examines everyday reactions to immigrants on the part of rich and poor in the city of Palermo, Sicily; it also attempts to explain regional variation within Italy of political mobilization both in support of and against newcomers.
-His second book, Dirty Work: Immigrants in Domestic Service, Agriculture, and Prostitution in Sicily, examines the contours and consequences of immigrant employment in rural and urban Sicily.
+Cole's earlier research explores varied aspects of migration, with a focus on Italy.
+His first book, A New Racism in Europe: A Sicilian Ethnography (1997), examines everyday reactions to immigrants on the part of rich and poor Italians in the city of Palermo, Sicily; it also attempts to explain regional variation within Italy of political mobilization both in support of and against newcomers.
+His second book, Dirty Work: Immigrants in Domestic Service, Agriculture, and Prostitution in Sicily (2007), examines the contours and consequences of immigrant employment in rural and urban Sicily.
+More recently, together with Pietro Saitta of the University of Messina, Italy, Cole co-edited two special issues of the Journal of Modern Italian Studies devoted to the second generation.
+Cole also revisited the processes of ethnic and national identity as editor of Ethnic Groups of Europe (2011), a one-volume encyclopedia.

-Cole is the recipient of grants and awards from the National Science Foundation, Wenner-Gren, the Fulbright program, and the H.F.
+Professor Cole is the recipient of grants and awards from the National Science Foundation, Wenner-Gren, the Fulbright program, and the H.F.
 Guggenheim Foundation.
 He is an associate member of the Columbia University seminar on modern Italy and a member of the editorial boards of the Journal of Modern Italian Studies, Archivio Antropologico Mediterraneo, and Perspectives on Europe.
-In November 2010, Cole began a two-year term as president-elect of the Society for the Anthropology of Europe, a section of the American Anthropological Association.
+Cole is currently serving as president of the Society for the Anthropology of Europe, a section of the American Anthropological Association.

 2011a.
 Editor and contributor, Ethnic Groups of Europe: An Encyclopedia.
 Santa Barbara: ABC-Clio.